On this page:

 A schedule may specify additional decision guidelines to supplement those in a residential zone.
 A schedule should not repeat general decision guidelines, or decision guidelines in other planning provisions.
 Decision guidelines should have a clear nexus with the provisions of the schedule.

-Some principles for drafting decision guidelines are set out below.
+Some principles for drafting decision guidelines are included in Table 11.

 Disclaimer